-Pension expense reported in the governmental funds includes the actual contributions made in the fiscal year.
-Pension expense reported in the Statement of Activities includes the changes in the net pension liability and pension related deferred outflows/inflows of resources.
+Pension and OPEB expense reported in the governmental funds include the actual contributions made in the fiscal year.
+Pension and OPEB expense reported in the Statement of Activities includes the changes in the liabilities and related deferred outflows/inflows of resources.

-Net change in net pension liability
+Net change in net pension liability 96,076 Net change in net OPEB liability 5,929